When it comes to our dogs’ health, we must always take steps to make sure they are free from serious diseases. One of these is canine parvovirus.

 In addition to vaccination, it's important to clean and sanitize your dog's living areas.
 The virus can survive on surfaces, bedding, and toys for months.
 This means that your dog will be at risk.

 Bleach and cleaners with accelerated hydrogen peroxide are effective at eliminating the virus that resides within the environment.
-Lastly, regular checkups at the clinic are effective in finding issues that may not initially manifest symptoms.
+Also, be sure to pick up feces daily.

-"Vaccinating your dog against parvo is one of the best gifts you can give."
+"Vaccinating your dog against parvo is one of the best gifts you can give to make sure they stay happy and healthy."

 - Dr. Soheyl Simaei